chazsconi/elixir_k8s_deploy/README.md

     * `PORT` - set to `4000`
     * `URL_HOST` - set to the `:host` value in the config (if set)
   * `:migrator` - Module name or mfa tuple for running migrations.
 See *"Running Migrations"* below.
+  * `:probe_path` - URL path to be used for a K8S container `readinessProbe` and `livenessProbe`.
+Specify a URL that returns a 200 without a login.
+  If not set, no probes are created.

 ### Using a ConfigMap for environment variables